Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Misinformed Clues: 1/5
 **Poor - Needs significant revision**

-These clues completely miss the mark for 'misinformed.'
-The first clue directly points to 'plant' (an incorrect choice) without any subtle connection or ambiguity related to 'animal.'
-The second clue is entirely irrelevant to 'animal' and all other choices, failing to create any productive confusion or connection to the correct answer.
+Both misinformed clues fail their criteria.
+The first clue explicitly describes 'plant' (an incorrect choice) with no connection to 'animal', making it more of a 'fake' clue without the required 'some relevant connection to the correct answer'.
+The second clue is completely irrelevant to 'animal' or any of the choices, failing to create productive ambiguity or confusion related to the correct answer.

 ✅ Strengths:
 - Attempt to create ambiguity